 Related news features

-There is a heightened threat of terrorism in Malaysia, including in Kuala Lumpur and other major cities.
-On 28 June, a grenade attack at a bar near Kuala Lumpur injured 8 people.
-Malaysian authorities have confirmed that the attack was carried out by Islamic State affiliated terrorists and cautioned that further attacks are possible.
-Attacks could be indiscriminate and may target Western interests or areas frequented by Westerners.
+Terrorism is a threat in Malaysia, including in Kuala Lumpur and other major cities.
+On 28 June 2016, a grenade attack at a bar near Kuala Lumpur injured 8 people.
+Malaysian authorities have disrupted a number of terrorist plots this year and caution that further attacks are possible.
+Attacks could be indiscriminate and may target Western interests or areas frequented by tourists.

-New Zealanders in Malaysia are advised to be vigilant at all times, particularly in public places and areas frequented by expatriates and Westerners.
+New Zealanders in Malaysia are advised to be vigilant at all times, particularly in public places and areas frequented by foreigners and tourists.
 We recommend complying with any instructions issued by the Malaysian authorities and monitoring local media to stay informed.

 There is an ongoing risk of kidnapping in coastal areas of eastern Sabah.
-Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas and we continue to receive reports that these groups are planning kidnappings and incursions.
+Terrorist and criminal groups based in the southern Philippines have in the past kidnapped people from these areas for ransom payments and further kidnappings are likely.

 Boats travelling to and from offshore islands and dive sites are also possible targets.
 Malaysian authorities have imposed curfews on travel by water at night.
 We recommend adhering to any instructions and restrictions issued by the local authorities, including curfews.